Connecting Low scale Seesaw for Neutrino Mass to Inelastic sub-GeV Dark Matter with Abelian Gauge Symmetry: Inelastic sub-GeV Dark Matter

-\subsubsection{Fermion DM}
+\subsection{Fermion DM}

 For details of the inelastic fermion DM Lagrangian relevant for DM phenomenology, please refer to the subsection \ref{subsec:iss}.
 The fit to XENON1T data of electron recoil excess in an inelastic down scattering of DM scenario of our model is shown in figure~\ref{xenonfit}.
-To obtain such a fit, the mass splitting is taken to be $\Delta m = 2$ keV while heavier DM mass is taken to be 0.3 GeV.
-DM velocity is taken to be $v \simeq 5 \times 10^{-3}$ which is consistent with non-relativistic nature of CDM.
-The other relevant parameters used in this fit are $g' = 7 \times 10^{-4}$, $M_{Z'} = 0.6$GeV, $ \epsilon = 5 \times 10^{-3}$ which corresponds to cross section $\sigma_e = 1.78 \times 10^{-17} GeV^{-2}$ .
+To obtain such a fit, the mass splitting is taken to be $\Delta m = 2.5$ keV while heavier DM mass is taken to be 0.3 GeV.
+DM velocity is taken to be $v \simeq 1 \times 10^{-3}$ which is consistent with non-relativistic nature of CDM.
+The electron recoil cross-section corresponding to this obtained fit is $\sigma_e =1.2 \times 10^{-17}$GeV$^{-2} $.
+In the bottom panel of Figure~\ref{xenonfit}, we have shown the fit considering different velocity dispersion for the DM particle.
+Clearly as we increase the velocity dispersion the peak in the spectrum giving an appreciable fit flattens out and the fit no longer touches the XENON1T signal within $E_r=2-3$keV for larger $\sigma_v$.

 Relic abundance of fermion DM is mainly governed by the annihilation and coannihilation diagrams shown in figure \ref{fermion_relic_feyn}.
 Since among the newly introduced particles, only DM and $Z'$ gauge bosons are kept near the GeV regime, the final state particles can have either $Z'$ or light SM fermions.
 For tiny mass splitting of keV or below, both the DM components can be stable.
 There can be a conversion process also where heavier DM converts into the lighter one.
 However, for tiny mass splitting conversion is not very efficient, as we will see shortly.
 The same $Z-Z'$ portal can also give rise to inelastic DM-electron and inelastic DM-nucleus scattering cross section as shown in figure \ref{fermionDM_scatter}.
 While we show only the down-scattering of DM with electron (as favoured from XENON1T point of view), the DM-nucleon scattering can be both up or down type depending upon the mass splitting.
 While DM-electron scattering cross section is given by equation \eqref{DM-electron-scattering}, the spin-independent DM-nucleus scattering cross section is given by